 Some TfL employees are issued with body worn CCTV cameras, for example, Revenue Control Inspectors and some station staff on the London Underground network, Bus Station Controllers in bus stations, Revenue Protection Inspectors on buses, Road Traffic Enforcement Officers and Taxi and Private Hire Compliance Officers.
 These devices are able to capture audio recordings as well as images.
-The cameras are clearly visible and only switched on in the event of an incident (for example the member of staff being subjected to verbal abuse or threats of violence) or when a Revenue Protection Officer is taking enforcement action.
+The cameras are clearly visible and are only switched on in the event of an incident (for example the member of staff being subjected to verbal abuse or threats of violence) or when a Revenue Protection Officer is taking enforcement action.

 The cameras used to enforce our Road User Charging schemes (the Congestion Charge, Low Emission Zone and Ultra Low Emission Zone) are ANPR cameras, which do not work in the same way as CCTV.
 Instead, ANPR cameras capture number plate data in the form of text rather than images.
-A still photographic image is also captured for evidential purposes if a Penalty Charge Notice (PCN) is issued.
+A still photographic image is also captured and used for evidential purposes if a Penalty Charge Notice (PCN) is issued.
 Find out more about ANPR cameras on our Road User Charging privacy page.